customer-dynamics/c3-amazon-connect/docs/ALTERNATIVE_IMPORT.md

 It might be necessary to use the alternative import method in the following instances:

 - Your user lacks the Amazon Elastic Container Registry (ECR) permissions required for the CDK to deploy.
-- Your AWS account was set up through [Salesforce Service Cloud Voice](https://trailhead.salesforce.com/content/learn/modules/service-cloud-voice/service-voice-learn).
+- Your AWS account was set up through [Salesforce Service Cloud Voice](https://trailhead.salesforce.com/content/learn/modules/service-cloud-voice/service-voice-learn) (specifically the _SVC with Amazon Connect_ SKU).
-  - This prevents even your _root_ user from having ECR permissions.
+  - This prevents even your _root_ user from having ECR permissions and they cannot be added.

+> [!TIP]
+> If you are using Salesforce Service Cloud Voice, ensure that the `amazonConnect.workspaceApp` and `options.codeSigning` values are set to `false` in your `cdk.context.json` file.
+Your account will not have the necessary permissions for these items.

 ## Process